 BROWNING THE BUTTER

 On a whim, I decided to brown the butter for the glaze instead of simply melting the butter.
-I thought the malty flavor in the browned butter complimented the maple syrup in the glaze very well and elevated the flavors of the Chex mix overall.
+I thought the malty flavor in the browned butter complemented the maple syrup in the glaze very well and elevated the flavors of the Chex mix overall.

 To brown butter, melt the butter in a saucepan over the stove.
 Keep heating and stirring the melted butter until the milk solids in the butter start to brown.
-Once the butter starts browning, play close attention to the butter because it can go from brown to burnt very quickly.
+Once the butter starts browning, pay close attention to the butter because it can go from brown to burnt very quickly.

 CHEX MIX INGREDIENTS

 You can make the Chex mix with any combination of cereal, nuts, and savory snacks that you like.
 In the original recipe that I published in 2017, I used a combination of corn Chex, pretzels, and mixed nuts (pecans, walnuts, cashews, and almonds).
-I like to change things up now and again by adding popcorn or Bugles to the mix, which I note in the recipe.
-I’ve even seen some people add Honeycomb cereal or Goldfish crackers.
-Feel free to play around with the ingredients for the snack mix.

 BE PATIENT WHEN BAKING THE CHEX MIX

-I like to back the furikake Chex mix at 250ºF (120ºC) for 1 hour.
+I like to bake the furikake Chex mix at 250ºF (120ºC) for 1 hour.
 I know it’s tempting to want to crank up the heat to shorten the baking time but resist the urge to do so!
 Baking the Chex mix at a lower temperature for a longer period makes the snack mix extra crunchy without burning the sugars.

 HOW LONG DOES THE FURIKAKE CHEX MIX KEEP?